List of characters in mythology novels by Rick Riordan: Michel Desjardins

-Michel Desjardins is the lesser antagonist and leader of the House of Life after the death of Iskandar.
+Michel Desjardins is an antagonist and leader of the House of Life after the death of Iskandar.
 Desjardins is the grandnephew of Jean-François Champollion and approximately 200 years old, considered "young" for a magician.
 As such, he has known only the House policy forbidding the Path of the Gods.
 He is therefore at first opposed to cooperation with the gods and disagrees with the Kanes when they claim it is necessary to stop Apophis.
 As a result of his antagonistic behavior, the Kanes wrongly suspect him of being the host of Set in The Red Pyramid.
 After Set's defeat, Desjardins is outraged that Carter and Sadie chose to make a deal with the god rather than banish, but chooses not to attack them in the end, realizing that enough fighting has been done for one day and that his men appear to be wavering after witnessing the Kanes give up the powers of Horus and Isis willingly.
 In The Throne of Fire, he works with Vladimir Menshikov in the latter's attempt to hunt Sadie and Carter Kane, believing his lies about how the Kanes' efforts will empower Apophis.
 Throughout the book, Desjardins grows visibly weaker and older and Zia Rashid realizes that Menshikov has been poisoning him while Desjardins mistakenly believes that it is the weight of leadership getting to him.
 Desjardins eventually realizes the truth and comes to the Kanes rescue in the Duat where Menshikov has been possessed by the spirit of Apophis.
 Desjardins casts an execration spell upon Menshikov, killing him and banishing Apophis deeper into the Duat for a while.
 However, the effort costs Desjardins his life as Desjardins uses up all of his life force to cast the spell.
 Before dying, Desjardins makes peace with the Kanes and has them pass on his title of Chief Lector of the House of Life to Amos Kane.
 He is mentioned several times throughout The Serpent's Shadow, particularly in relation to how the Kanes plan to defeat Apophis is to perform their own execration upon the god.
-It's noted that Desjardins only faced a weaker manifestation of the snake and couldn't do more than banish him for a while the Kanes will be facing Apophis himself at his full power.
+It is noted that Desjardins only faced a weaker manifestation of the snake and could not do more than banish him for a while the Kanes face Apophis himself at his full power.